jermspeaks/christmas-adventure/sections/section-46.md

 You thought about the business card you'd found—Alistair Finch's card, with a phone number written on the back in handwriting that wasn't Eleanor's. *Whose handwriting was it?* you wondered. *Could it be Marcus's?*

-*And Beatrice,* you thought. *She's a regular customer.
+*And Velma,* you thought. *She's a regular customer.
 She's been friends with Eleanor for twenty years.
 But what if she knew something?
 What if she'd seen something, or heard something, that made her a threat?*

 You looked at the evidence you'd gathered.
 The torn note.
 The letter opener.
 The silver button Yuzu had found.
 Eleanor's journal.
 Alistair's letter.
 The business card.